CameronSpilker/FOMO/README.md

-This is a website for a madeup company called "Family Oriented Music Orgainization"
+This is a website for a made-up company called "Family Oriented Music Orgainization"

 Here is the Home Page
 <br>